Mount Vernon High School (Ohio)

 Mount Vernon High School is a public four-year high school located in Mount Vernon, Ohio, United States.
 It is the only high school in the Mount Vernon City Schools district.
 The school's mascot is the Yellow Jacket, and its official colors are orange and black.
 The mascot is actually orange and black rather than yellow and black, due to copyright reasons.
 It is located at 300 Martinsburg Road, near State Route 586.
-Near the high school is Mount Vernon Middle School, the only one in the district.
-Also nearby is Mount Vernon Nazarene University, MVNU.
+Mount Vernon Middle School is the only one in the district near the high school.
+Also nearby is Mount Vernon Nazarene University MVNU and the Knox County Career Center (KCCC) and Technical Center.